 A “transition” is a passage from one state, circumstance, person, or place to another.
 While leadership transitions are really just a neutral zone between an ending and a new beginning, as the heralds of change, they are often met with upset and distrust.
 Change is hard, but it’s important to remember–and remind your flock–that it’s also one of the only constants in life.

-What Are the Benefits of a Leadership Transition Consultation?
+Discover the Advantages of a Leadership Transition

-- Fresh energy
+- Infusing fresh energy

-- A chance to build a new identity
+- Building a new identity

 When approached with intentionality and thoughtfulness, times of leadership transition can help people understand, accept, and embrace change in their church.
 And yet, church leaders and clergy members are often so busy with the transition itself, that they neglect to maximize this experience for the congregation and their staff.